Bootstrap Off-policy with World Model: Experiments

 \subsection{Ablation Study}

 We conduct three ablation studies to assess the contribution of key components in our framework:

 \paragraph{Bootstrap alignment metric.} We compare the common reverse KL divergence with our proposed likelihood-free forward KL.
 As shown in Figure~\ref{fig:Ablation2}, forward KL consistently shows higher returns, highlighting its strength in capturing the planner’s non-parametric distribution without requiring likelihood estimation.
 Reverse KL, in contrast, relies on approximating the planner’s likelihood, which is not directly accessible.
 We estimate it using a Gaussian surrogate based on the value-weighted mean and variance of planner actions.
 The weaker performance also suggests that such approximations may be inaccurate and detrimental.
-Further discussion is provided in Appendix~\ref{compare_kl}.

-\paragraph{Soft Q-weight mechanism.} We replace the soft Q-weighting with uniform weighting to assess the benefit of leveraging the learned Q-function.
+Further discussion is provided in Appendix~\ref{compare_kl}. \paragraph{Soft Q-weight mechanism.} We replace the soft Q-weighting with uniform weighting to assess the benefit of leveraging the learned Q-function.
 As shown in Figure~\ref{fig:Ablation1}, incorporating Q-weights consistently accelerates training and improves final performance.
-This improvement stems from the ability of Q-weighting to handle the variability in action quality within the replay buffer by prioritizing high-value actions, thereby enabling more focused and efficient policy updates.

-\paragraph{Alignment coefficient.} We vary the alignment coefficient by testing $0.1\times$ and $10\times$ the default setting ($\lambda_\text{align} = \dim(\mathcal{A}) / 1000$ for DMC and $\dim(\mathcal{A}) / 100$ for Humanoid-Bench). {Results in Figure~\ref{fig:Ablation3}} show stable performance across this range, suggesting that BOOM is robust to this hyperparameter and does not require very sensitive tuning.
+This improvement stems from the ability of Q-weighting to handle the variability in action quality within the replay buffer by prioritizing high-value actions, thereby enabling more focused and efficient policy updates. \paragraph{Alignment coefficient.} We vary the alignment coefficient by testing $0.1\times$ and $10\times$ the default setting ($\lambda_\text{align} = \dim(\mathcal{A}) / 1000$ for DMC and $\dim(\mathcal{A}) / 50$ for Humanoid-Bench). {Results in Figure~\ref{fig:Ablation3}} show stable performance across this range, suggesting that BOOM is robust to this hyperparameter and does not require very sensitive tuning.